ericentin/caspax/README.md

 Currently incomplete, but the main portion of the protocol is implemented for erlang nodes.
 Test with `mix run test.exs`.

-Still to do: grow/shrink cluster, deletion, GC
+Still to do: deletion, GC

 Related reading:
 * https://arxiv.org/abs/1802.07000